jbaicoianu/janusweb/README.md

 page with your [JanusVR Markup](http://janusvr.com/guide/markuplanguage/index.html) and host it anywhere you would normally host a static website.
 Any regular webhost, AWS S3 static sites, CDNs, or even more exotic locations like [IPFS distributed filesystems](https://ipfs.io) will work.
-Then just load your page in our viewer by entering the URL into the navigation bar, and you can link to it and share on social media.
+You can even put your mark-up onto sites like PasteBin or PiratePad.
+Then just load the URL in our viewer by entering the URL into the navigation bar, and you can link directly to it, share on social media, or embed our viewer directly into other webpages, blog posts, or articles.

 ### Pull our scripts into your page
 Using the above method, all of your links would go through our servers.
 If you'd prefer to